jon-funk/nektos-act-guide/README.md

 * Want a default runner override?
 You can set it up like so your project root directory:
 `echo '-P ubuntu-20.04=nektos/act-environments-ubuntu:18.04' >> .actrc`
+You can also do the same with the secrets; ensure these are on newlines within the `.actrc` file or act will not parse it properly.

 ## Known Issues
 * If runners are interrupted (forced) you can end up with stubborn containers that cannot be easily killed.
 Requires restart?
 Still looking into this.